 So I’d recommend morning or early evening for the best photography opportunity.
 Whenever you go, try to see this geyser on a sunny day because the colors really pop when there’s direct light.
 We really noticed with all the deeply colored geysers that they look washed out when it’s cloudy, and you need the sunlight to get the full eye-popping effect!

 We didn’t have much time to research before our impromptu trip down to Yellowstone National Park, and there was some confusion about where to find this amazing wonder!
-We’d seen the pictures online, and knew that was one geyser we wanted to see, but we didn’t find any information regarding exactly where the Grand Prismatic was located.
-So, we set off on our trip figuring we’d find it along the way, (which we finally did after several turn arounds).
+We’d seen the pictures online, and knew that was one geyser we really wanted to see.

-The boardwalk for this trail takes you past Excelsior Geyser, and then it wraps around and into the Grand Prismatic – you’re literally standing right in the geyser and the view is surreal!
+The boardwalk for this trail takes you past Excelsior Geyser.
+Then it wraps around and you see the Grand Prismatic.
+You’ll literally be standing right in the geyser and the view is surreal!

 This photo and the next one are views of Grand Prismatic from above.
 We climbed/bush-wacked on a unmaintained but clearly visible trail as high as we could get for this view.
 If you want the true ‘birds eye view’ you have to charter a helicopter ride!

 To find the trail, you head back out of the the Grand Prismatic parking area towards Old Faithful.
 Take the turnoff for Fairy Falls and park.
 You’ll cross the bridge over the river and walk along a gravel path for about 1/2 mile.
 Once you’re across from the Grand Prismatic you should be able to find the ‘trail’.
 Then just climb up as far as you’d like for this view.

 I’ll leave you today with the downward perspective view of the Grand Prismatic.
 There really are no words to describe this wonder.
 Just know that it’s even more impressive when you stand there in person!